starknet-io/starknet-p2p-specs/p2p/starknet-p2p.md

 Of course, in this case, invalid body or header will invalidate the block (and the node should mark it as problematic.).

-A node SHOULD disregard body and and state diffs for blocks with invalid headers.
+A node SHOULD disregard body and state diffs for blocks with invalid headers.

 The topic used to publish new blocks will be: `blocks/` + configured chain id.
 Where the configured chain id is the [starknet chain id](https://docs.starknet.io/docs/Blocks/transactions#chain-id) configured for the node.
-Nodes should subscribe to the topic on initialization.
+Nodes should subscribe to the topic of initialization.

 #### Validation